lambdaJasonYang/lambdaJasonYang.github.io/posts/2018-07-15-TeachingSets.markdown

 "sets can contain things"

 This is the typical introduction to sets given in math classes.
-I believe this introduction misleads students to believe sets behave as bags or containers that can physically hold elements.
+I believe this introduction misleads students into seeing sets as bags or containers that can physically hold elements.
-This physical conceptualization results in the belief that elements could be taken or placed into sets at whim.
+This conceptualization results in the belief that elements could be taken or placed into sets at whim which can inhibit learning proofs.
-This can cause a lot of trouble in understanding proofs.
 So without futher ado.
 what are sets?